 Allow plenty of time to explore the Page Museum.
 Outside in Hancock Park, along with the bubbling asphalt, there’s a giant ground sloth and short nosed bear for kids to climb on, picnic tables, and plenty of grass to run around.

-Tip: Also, a great place to have lunch close by is the Farmers Market.
+Tip: Close by, a great place to have lunch close by is The Original Farmers Market at 3rd and Fairfax.